ibexa/documentation-user/docs/personalization/content_import.md

 # Importing data

-Before the system can generate relevant recommendations, it must be fed with data that relates to content items/products that are monitored, and event tracking information.
+Before the personalization service can generate relevant recommendations, it must be fed with data that relates to content items/products that are monitored, and event tracking information.
-Some scenarios provide better results if provided with user data.
+Some scenarios return better results if provided with user data.

-Data import operations are configured at developer level, based on the arrangements that you make with Ibexa.
+Data import operations are configured at the developer level, based on the arrangements that you make with Ibexa.
 Content item import jobs fetch data from the recommendation client, which tracks events, to the recommendation engine.
 The recommendation engine then processes the events and calculates the recommendations.

 ## Content data import

-There are several ways to import data into the personalization service, for example, one can load an exported file to the recommendation engine from a specified location.
+There are several ways to import data into the personalization service.
+For example, one can load an exported file to the recommendation engine from a specified location.
 This type of import is intended to upload big portions of information, and can be used to perform a weekly update of the whole product catalog.